2001-skd/pig_game.io/README.md

 - 🧠 Full game flow implemented based on flowchart
 - 🖱️ Interactive UI with DOM manipulation

 ---

-## 🧠 Logic Reference

-The entire game logic is based on the following flowchart:

-(./pig-game-flowchart.png)

----

 ## 🚀 Live Demo